christianberkman/tambula/readme.md

 # Tambula Simple Redirect Class
-Tambula is a simple redirect class written in PHP that allows URL redirects stored in JSON files with multilingual capabilities.
+Tambula is a simple redirect class written in PHP that allows URL redirects stored in JSON files with filter capabilities.
 Written as a code excercise and for a specific redirect situation.

 This class was written for a specific situation where the only functionality needed was redirecting but .htaccess had some limitations.
 This class is not written to integrate with any other framework or platform.
 It runs as the only thing on a (sub)domain, e.g. `go.mydomain.com/shortlink`